 Contact Our Optometrists in Liberty, MO

 A comprehensive eye exam helps our optometrists determine the health of your eyes and provide treatment as needed.
-Call our team at Richards & Wegener, Optometrists today at (816) 781-0500 to schedule your next eye exam.
+Call our team at Wegener Optometrists today at (816) 781-0500 to schedule your next eye exam.